hyphanet/website/content/pages/documentation-fr.md

 ![Install finished Screenshot]({static}/assets/img/install/9-Install_finished.png)

 If all has gone well, a browser window should have opened in the background.
-This will ask you a bunch of questions to configure Freenet, and then you should be able to use it.
+This will ask you a bunch of questions to configure Hyphanet, and then you should be able to use it.

 It will ask about network security level - "protection from strangers attacking you over the internet".
-If you choose LOW or NORMAL, Freenet should "just work", connecting in a few minutes.
-If you choose HIGH or MAXIMUM, Freenet will need you to add friends before you can use it.
+If you choose LOW or NORMAL, Hyphanet should "just work", connecting in a few minutes.
+If you choose HIGH or MAXIMUM, Hyphanet will need you to add friends before you can use it.
 These must be people you personally know.
 Adding people you don't know will not improve security.

 ## Connect

-There are two ways to connect to Freenet:
+There are two ways to connect to Hyphanet:

-* You can enable insecure mode (the installation wizard will ask you) and Freenet will automatically find nodes to connect to - Strangers.
+* You can enable insecure mode (the installation wizard will ask you) and Hyphanet will automatically find nodes to connect to - Strangers.
 * You can connect to nodes run by people you know - Friends.
 Note that these should be people you actually know on some level, in order to maintain good network topology and maximum security.